Bacon Curing – a historical review.

 A 1776 description is given on how barrel pork was produced.

-Again, notice the brine make-up of salt, saltpeter, sugar mixed in water.
+Again, notice the brine make-up of salt, saltpeter, sugar mixed with water.
 The role of the sugar was to break the hard salt taste.

 Boiling of the brine